altocodenl/tagaway/readme.md

    1. `change []`: stopgap responder to add svg elements to the page until gotoB v2 (with `LITERAL` support) is available.
    2. `change State.page`: if current page is not `pivs`, it does nothing.
 If there's no `Data.account`, it invokes `query account`.
 If there's no `State.query`, it initializes it to `{tags: [], sort: 'newest'}`; otherwise, it invokes `query pivs true`.
 It also triggers a `change` in `State.selected` to mark the selected pivs if coming back from another view.
    3. `change State.query`: sets `State.nPivs` and invokes `query pivs true`, but only if the change is not to `State.query.recentlyTagged`.
-   4. `change State.selected`: adds & removes classes from `#pics`, adds & removes `selected` class from pivs in `E.grid` (this is done here for performance purposes, instead of making `E.grid` redraw itself when the `State.selected` changes)  and optionally removes `State.untag`.
+   4. `change State.selected`: adds & removes classes from `#pics`, adds & removes `selected` class from pivs in `views.grid` (this is done here for performance purposes, instead of making `views.grid` redraw itself when the `State.selected` changes)  and optionally removes `State.untag`.
 If there are no more pivs selected and `State.query.recentlyTagged` is set, we `rem` it and invoke `snackbar`.
    5. `change State.untag`: adds & removes classes from `#pics`; if `State.selected` is empty, it will only remove classes, not add them.
    6. `query pivs`:  if `State.querying` is true, does nothing; otherwise it sets it `State.querying` to `true`; if `State.queryRefresh` is set, it removes it and invokes `clearTimeout` on it; invokes `post query`, using `State.query` and `State.nPivs + 100` (the reason for the `+ 100` is that we hold the metadata of up to 100 pivs more than we display to increase the responsiveness of the scroll).
 Once the query is done, it sets again `State.querying` to `false` and invokes `query tags`.
 It also sets `Data.pendingConversions` to `true|false`, depending if the returned list of pivs contains a non-mp4 video currently being converted.
 If `State.nPivs` is set to 20, it scrolls the view back to the top.
 If it receives a truthy first argument, it updates `State.selected`.
 It sets `Data.pivs` and `Data.pivTotal` (and optionally `State.open` if it's already present) after invoking `post query`.
 If `body.refreshQuery` is set to true, it will set `State.querying` to a timeout that invokes `query pivs` after 1500ms.
 Also sets `Data.queryTags`.
 If `State.open` is not present, it will also invoke `fill screen`.
    7. `click pic`: depends on `State.lastClick`, `State.selected` and `State.shift`.
 If it registers a double click on a piv, it removes `State.selected.PIVID` and sets `State.open`.
 Otherwise, it will change the selection status of the piv itself; if `shift` is pressed and the previous click was done on a piv still displayed, it will perform multiple selection.